joaovargass/joaovargass.github.io/README.md

 </table>

 <table>
-  <caption>KPIs for GB2 split by exposure groups for the period of August 2021 until June 2022</caption>
+  <caption>Table 3 - KPIs for GB2 split by exposure groups for the period of August 2021 until June 2022</caption>
   <thead>
     <tr>
       <th>Exposure Group</th>